jordanalexandermeyer/product/vision.md

 **What are other players in the space doing?**

-- Over-collateralized loans with liquidation risk
+- Over-collateralized loans with liquidation risk and interest rate risk
 - Under-collateralized credit lines

 **What does our team think of our product?**